Nelson Story: Legacy

 Nelson and Ellen Story had seven children, four of whom survived to adulthood.
 Nelson Jr. (1874–1932) became an alternate delegate to Republican National Convention from Montana in 1904, the mayor of Bozeman (1905–07), and the Lieutenant Governor of Montana (1921–25).
 Thomas Byron Story (1876–1954) became a prominent Bozeman merchant and lived in the new Story Mansion on College St. and Willson Ave.
-Walter P. Story (1882–1957) became a prominent Los Angeles businessman and decorated Major General in the California National Guard.
+Walter P. Story (1882–1957) became a prominent Los Angeles businessman and decorated major general in the California National Guard.
 The Walter P. Story Building (1909) at 6th and Broadway in Los Angeles, California, was built by Nelson Story as a gift to Walter.
 It was one of the first skyscrapers in Los Angeles and still stands today as The New Story Building.
-Nelson Story's great-great grandson, Mike Story, still operates the Story Ranch and Cattle Company in Paradise Valley, Montana.
+Nelson Story's great-great grandson, Nelson Story, still operates the Story Ranch and Cattle Company in Paradise Valley, Montana.
 Story donated 160 acres of land in 1893 for an agricultural college that became Montana State University.
 In 1876 he was accused, but not indicted, of defrauding the Crow Indians—and later claimed he had bribed the jury.
 He was called a "cattle king", "captain of industry", and a "robber baron".

 In 1919, Nelson Jr. and T. Byron Story funded the construction of the Ellen Theater on Main Street Bozeman to honor their mother Ellen.
 The theater was designed by architect Fred F. Willson, son of Bozeman pioneer Lester S. Willson and still operates as a theater today.

 In 1959, Nelson Story was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

 In 2008, Story was inducted into the Montana Cowboy Hall of Fame as a founding, Legacy member.

 Nelson and Ellen Story are buried in Sunset Hills Cemetery, Bozeman, Montana along with several of their children.

 This photo is the marker to his family plot.
 These were once the marble front porch columns to his original house in Bozeman when it was built on Main Street.
 Strangers often wandered into the house because they thought it was the courthouse.